espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Equipment/Ghast Stiletto.md

 * * *

 **Effect** The ghast stiletto afflicts the next living target struck by the dagger with a terrible wound that emits the foul stench of the grave.
-For the next minute, the target creature, as well as any creatures within a 10 foot emanation, must succeed at a DC 16 fortitude save or become [[Sickened 1]] (plus [[Slowed]] as long as it's sickened on a critical failure).
+For the next minute, the target creature, as well as any creatures within a 10 foot emanation, must succeed at a DC 16 fortitude save or become [[Sickened 1]] (plus [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Slowed]] as long as it's sickened on a critical failure).
 While within the emanation, the creature takes a –2 circumstance penalty to saves against disease and to recover from the sickened condition.
 A creature that succeeds at its save is temporarily immune for 1 minute.

 * * *